This Is the Difference Between Bread Flour vs. All-Purpose Flour

 All-purpose flour is used in most standard baked goods recipes, including cookies, pastries, cakes, muffins, quick breads, and more.
 As you might’ve guessed, it’s used for all purposes—or at least most of them.

 The Wheat Foods Council reports that all-purpose flour is about 8 to 11 percent protein, which is why it works best for treats that aren’t as dense and don’t have as much of a structure as bread does.

 One thing to keep in mind when you’re considering all-purpose flour vs. bread flour: Since all-purpose flour is used in a larger variety of recipes and tends to be more broadly available than other types of flour, its quality can fluctuate widely, which may affect how it will perform in different recipes.
 So if you find that your tried-and-true blueberry muffins don’t taste quite right using the store brand all-purpose flour, it may be worth trying a different brand.
-(Pro tip: Transfer it to an airtight container when you get home, and make sure you know how long this baking staple lasts.)

 Can I substitute all-purpose flour for bread flour (and vice-versa)?